strohs/springboot-blogen/README.md

 ## REST Api
 There is also a REST Api included with the project.
-The API is not currently secured, but it has been documented with OpenAPI (Swagger).
+The api been documented with OpenAPI (Swagger).
 Once you have started the project, the docs are available
 here:  http://localhost:8080/swagger-ui.html#/

-The Api lets you perform CRUD operations on Posts,Categories,and Users.
+The swagger page is secured you will need to use one of the blogen user ids and passwords from above to access it.